Loganair Flight 6780: Aircraft

-The aircraft involved was a Saab 2000, registered G-LGNO, which made its maiden flight in March 1995.
-Equipped with two Rolls-Royce AE 2100A turboprop engines, it had a total of 26,672 flight hours and 25,357 flight cycles at the time of the accident.
-The Saab 2000 is a twin-engine turboprop that can carry up to 53 passengers, and was manufactured from its certification in 1994 until 1999.
+The aircraft involved, manufactured in 1995, was a Saab 2000 registered as G-LGNO with serial number 2000-013.
+It was equipped with two Allison AE 2100A turboprop engines.
+The aircraft had accumulated a total of 26,672 flight hours and 25,357 flight cycles at the time of the accident.
+The Saab 2000 is a twin-engine turboprop that can carry up to 53 passengers according to the Type-certificate Data Sheet issued by EASA.
+It was certified in 1994 and manufactured until 1999 with 63 planes built.
 The aircraft has a maximum operating speed (VMO) of 270 kn above 11000 ft, and 250 kn below 9000 ft.
 The maximum speed reached during flight testing was 318 kn.

 Loganair had a franchise agreement with another British regional airline, Flybe until August 2017.
 Therefore, at the time of the accident the aircraft was operating under a Flybe livery.

 Crew

-The captain was a 42-year-old man who had been employed by Loganair since 2005.
+The captain was a 42-year-old who had been employed by Loganair since 2005.
 He had a total of 5,780 flight hours, including 4,640 hours on the Saab 340 and 143 hours on the Saab 2000.
 The captain originally flew the Saab 340, but had transitioned to the Saab 2000 in August 2014.
 When the captain flew the Saab 340, he received a training exercise in which a lightning strike caused a generator failure and resulted in the autopilot becoming disengaged.

-The co-pilot was a 35-year-old woman who had been employed by Loganair since early 2014.
+The co-pilot was a 35-year-old who had been employed by Loganair since early 2014.
 She had a total of 1,054 flight hours, including 260 hours on the Saab 2000.
 She was qualified to fly Saab 2000 in May 2014.

 Flight

 Preparation

 No abnormalities were reported on the aircraft before takeoff.
 The weather in Aberdeen was good, but the forecast for Sumburgh called for thunderstorms with rain, snow, hail, and winds of up to 60 kn.

-The two pilots completed an uneventful rotation from Aberdeen to Sumburgh and back, then prepared for the second rotation with the captain as the pilot in command.
+The two pilots completed an uneventful rotation from Aberdeen to Sumburgh and back, then prepared for the second rotation with the captain as the pilot flying.